What Is Psoriatic Arthritis?

 Understanding Psoriasis

-Psoriasis is a chronic skin condition characterized by red, scaly patches on the skin.
-It is a common condition, affecting millions of people worldwide.
-Although psoriasis primarily affects the skin, it is also associated with various systemic effects, including psoriatic arthritis.
+Psoriasis is a chronic skin condition characterized by red, scaly patches.
+It is a common condition affecting millions of people worldwide.
+Although psoriasis primarily affects the skin, it is associated with various systemic effects, including psoriatic arthritis.

 Definition

-Psoriasis is a chronic autoimmune disease that occurs when the immune system mistakenly attacks healthy skin cells.
-This immune response causes an increase in skin cell turnover, leading to the accumulation of dead skin cells on the surface of the skin.
+Psoriasis is a chronic autoimmune disease caused by the immune system mistakenly attacking healthy skin cells.
+This immune response increases skin cell turnover, accumulating dead skin cells on the skin’s surface.
 The result is the formation of red, raised patches covered with silvery-white scales.
 Psoriasis is a lifelong condition with periods of flare-ups and remission.

 Prevalence